 The Emperor as The Leader

 As a representative of secular authority, the Emperor in the Tarot symbolizes wisdom and authority.
 Psychologically, he represents the father archetype, in both its positive (discipline, order, rationality, and inspiration) and negative form (rigidity, control).
-The same can be said about the rooster in The Authority, which portrays someone with a knowing attitude.
+The same can be said about the rooster in The Leader, which portrays someone with a knowing attitude.

 The Emperor as well as the rooster are full of certainty and both have crowns.
 There is also a common motif of 4 between the cards (symbol of stability): the 4 rams in the Tarot and the 4 pieces that make up the fence the rooster is standing on.
 The Aries symbolizes a connection with Mars who’s ruler has the same kind of fiery passion than that of the rooster.
 The colors of the Emperor’s clothes are also of similar shades of red and blue (and a similar curvature can be seen in the cloth).